Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Methods: Model and Human

 where $H \times W$ are height and width of the spatial resolution, and $D$ is the dimensionality of the embeddings.

-While previous work uses multiple features, frames, flow, and video by~\cite{Newman2020}; low-, mid-, and high-level representations and a contextual similarity module by~\cite{Dumont2023}; or a host of 10+ models fed to an LLM by~\cite{Harini2023}, our work relies on a single semantic-aware backbone.
+While previous works use multiple features: frames, flow, and video by~\cite{Newman2020}; low-, mid-, and high-level representations and a contextual similarity module by~\cite{Dumont2023}; or a host of 10+ models fed to an LLM by~\cite{Harini2023}, our model relies on a single semantic backbone (CLIP).
+Our simple approach enables the analysis of model's spatio-temporal attention maps through a comparison to human gaze.

 \paragraph{2.
-Video encoder.} We introduce a Transformer encoder~\cite{vaswani2017transformer} to capture attention across spatio-temporal tokens.
-First, we flatten and encode the image features using a linear layer $\bW^{d \times D}$ to reduce dimensionality.
-Next, to each token, we add two types of position embeddings~\cite{vaswani2017transformer} indicating spatial and temporal information:
+Video encoder.} We use a Transformer encoder~\cite{vaswani2017transformer} to capture attention across spatio-temporal tokens.
+First, we flatten and encode the image features using a linear layer $\bW_d \in \bbR^{d \times D}$ to reduce dimensionality.
+Next, to each token, we add two types of position embeddings: